Dasher42BC/FoundationFramework/CONTRIBUTING.md

 What is not widely shared infrastructure, experimental, less than 100% stable should be kept in a branch and distributed as a separate extension.
 There should be no overwrites or OverrideDefs of Foundation routines themselves, and additions through injection are now highly discouraged.
 Changes to the Foundation should be on put on a feature branch, and merge through pull request and review.

-Foundation's contribution standards do not necessarily convey to what others base on it.
-Projects based on Foundation will necessarily be open because of the LGPL license, and protected by the license as well.
-This does not mean they have the same needs or policy regarding contribution or distribution or inclusion in core Foundation; they are expected to have their own update cycle.
-Please consult their authors for permission, even though compliant mods will have the full source.

-## Branching and merging practice
-* Foundation's main branch will represent core, essential functionality.
-What rises to the level of stability and common use should merge with it from other forks and branches.
-* Extensions and adaptations will be kept as other branches; modpacks are expected to merge branches for their specific needs.
-* If the feature is optional, or meant for implementation-agnostic code, or in any way might be replaced, please keep it in a branch.
-* For any merging of feature branches, especially if they require conflict resolution, please name the merged branches consistent with merge_branchA_branchB.
-We will have a distribution mechanism so that well-made merges are distributed and shared, the better to help people customize their mods.
+## Implications of Lesser GNU Public License (LGPL) and respect to third parties

+The LGPL license of the Foundation is meant to protect it, and all Python code based on it, from closed-source exploitation of what others have worked on openly.
+It ensures an open, level playing field for volunteers, their works in turn to be distributed under the Activision/Totally Games license.

+These extra guidelines do not necessarily convey to what others base on it.
+They have their own needs, policies, and update cycles apart from core Foundation.
+Open source is not public domain.
+Please consult the authors for permission before merging any work into a core Foundation library.

 ## Code quality guidelines
 * Foundation now standardizes on Black auto-formatting with a line length of 160; `black -l160 _filename.py_` is the expected invocation.
 Black may be found at https://black.readthedocs.io/.
-* Per above, Foundation files will use long-established indentation standards: 4 spaces per level of indentation.
+This means long-established indentation standards: 4 spaces per level of indentation.
 No tabs anywhere, please.
 If the use of black on a Foundation file makes it difficult to compare to BC stock, consider making a temporary black-formatted copy of the stock file.
 You'll find the comparison easier than usual.
-* For functional review, a "linting" tool is recommended to detect common errors in Python code.
-While flake8 (https://flake8.pycqa.org/en/latest/) will be overzealous about "missing" imports that are built-in to Bridge Commander, it is still recommended for detecting common mistakes.
+* For functional review, flake8 (https://flake8.pycqa.org/en/latest/) is recommended to detect common errors in Python code.
+It is overzealous about "missing" imports that are built-in to Bridge Commander, yet still recommended for detecting common mistakes.
 * Free-standing print statements may be allowed in Bridge Commander's Python 1.5.2, but they interfere with important modern development tools for Python.
 Use debug() calls instead.
 * Python 1.5.2 `raise` statements for exceptions are not in the same format as expected by modern tools; you'll need to take extra measures to get formatting complete.
 This is worth the trouble.
 * The try/except functionality has been too often used to allow errors to slip by to cause failures in more obscure parts of runtime.
 Please be highly specific with `except` statements.
 All bare `except:` statements without a type of Error are risky.

+## Branching and merging practice in git
+* Foundation's main branch will represent core, essential functionality.
+What's proven stable and valuable to all should merge with it from other forks and branches.
+* Extensions and adaptations will be kept as separate branches; modpacks are expected to merge branches for their specific needs.
+Anything that might need a different implementation should be kept as branches, merged to releases as needed.
+If the feature is optional, or meant for implementation-agnostic code, or in any way might be replaced, please keep it in a branch.
+* For any merging of feature branches, especially if they require conflict resolution, please name the merged branches consistent with merge_branchA_branchB.
+We will have a distribution mechanism so that well-made merges are distributed and shared, the better to help people customize their mods.